1. Home

-What’s the most Scary German Children’s book?
-Surviving a German Childhood
+What’s the most Scary German Children’s book or Story?

-Growing up it never occurred to me that the books and Fairy Tales I read were that different, but as it turns out the biggest difference between growing up with American Parents and German Parents can be found in the stories we are read/told as children.
-My American friends grew up hearing about Cinderella being dressed by mice… my German friends and I were sung songs about the Thirty Years War.
-Face it, Germany has a long, and sometimes dark history.
+Growing up, it never occurred to me that the books and Fairy Tales I read were that different, but as it turns out, the biggest difference between growing up with American Parents and German Parents can be found in the stories we are read/told as children.
+My American friends grew up hearing about Cinderella being dressed by mice… my German friends and I sang songs about the Thirty Years War.
+Face it, Germany has a long and sometimes dark history.
 And in the eyes of a certain generation of Germans, the best way to prepare children for the real world is to scare them into behaving.
-Sure, you might fall of of the horse into a ditch, and be eaten by Ravens (next time hang on!), but German scary stories for Children are taught with love.
-What’s really funny is how, as a child, I never really noticed how violent or even disturbing the stories are (sure, I never sucked my thumbs again…).
-It’s only now, that I’m realizing just how strange they are to outsiders (honestly, Struwelliese’s mother wasn’t REALLY going to drown her).
-Which is the most scary German children’s book?
+Sure, you might fall off the horse into a ditch and be eaten by Ravens (next time, hang on!), but German scary stories for Children are taught with love.
+What’s really funny is how, as a child, I never really noticed how violent or even disturbing the stories were (sure, I never sucked my thumbs again…).
+It’s only now that I’m realizing just how strange they are to outsiders (honestly, Struwelliese’s mother wasn’t REALLY going to drown her).
+Which is the most scary German children’s book or Fairy Tale?
 You be the judge…

 See how many you remember.